 Figure A.13.
-Full-Time Versus Part-Time Enrollment by Campus Fall: 2021 Size Proportional to Total Enrollment at The Campus
+Full-Time Versus Part-Time Enrollment by Campus Fall 2021.
+Size Proportional to Total Enrollment at The Campus.

-The differences and similarities between the campuses can be seen in the plotting of full-time enrollment to part-time enrollment.
-The national campus has a high ratio of full-time to part-time students, while the state campuses have lower ratios of full-time to part-time.
-At the national campus, 83% of the students are full-time.
-Kosrae, the smallest campus in overall enrollment, is at the other end of the range with only 35% of its students full-time.
-The state campuses cluster on the chart, an indication of both the similarity in the size of the state campuses relative to the national campus and the relative ratio of part-time to full-time students.
+The differences and similarities between the campuses can be seen in the plotting of full time enrollment to part time enrollment.
+The national campus has a high ratio of full time to part time students, while the state campuses have lower ratios of full time to part time.
+At the national campus, 83% of the students are full time.
+Kosrae is also the smallest campus in overall enrollment.
+At the other end of the range, 35% of the students at Kosrae campus are full time.
+The state campuses cluster on the chart, an indication of both the similarity in the size of the state campuses relative to the national campus and the relative ratio of part time to full time students.